I watched him flap helplessly between the teeth of a barbwire fence, screeching for help.

 Instead we sat among the trees and each time a bird sang he told me their names before softly calling back to them.
 He began to smile often, the scars on his arms hidden by new feathers.

 With the undersides of leaves stretched above us, I told him that I could hear him sing in the middle of the night.
-That his voice would carry through the house, resting on the fringes of his blanket nest, and only just out of Papa's earshot.
+That his voice would carry through the house, resting on the fringes of his blanket, and only just out of Papa's earshot.

 I called him my nightingale boy and, for a time, he forgot what fear was.

-Even though Papa will not say it, I know that he was starting to love the boy too.
+Even though Papa will not say it, I know that he was starting to love Galen too.

 When the tendrils of winter sunk their claws deep into the fields, he ran away.